The 14 Best Standard and Combat Flight Simulators [2020 Guide]

 If you don’t have a computer that can handle some of the more complex offerings on this list, or prefer something a bit less intimidating, YSFlight is a fantastic option — better yet, it’s free!

-The visuals aren’t nearly as impressive as other non-free simulators, but still offers more than 70 aircraft to fly, and a wide array of maps encompassing a host of well-known regions from around the globe, along with a HUB that delivers details on in-flight speeds, elevation, direction, and other essential information.
+The visuals aren’t nearly as impressive as other non-free simulators, but still offer more than 70 aircraft to fly, and a wide array of maps encompassing a host of well-known regions from around the globe, along with a HUB that delivers details on in-flight speeds, elevation, direction, and other essential information.

 Best Combat Flight Simulators